judefdiv/gdscpp/README.md

 ## Usage

-A few examples is provided in _example_ folder to show some of the capabilities of GDScpp.
+A few examples are provided in the _examples_ folder to show some of GDScpp's functionality.

 ``` cpp